Open Accessibility Menu

 Certification Exam:

-Graduates from the Phlebotomy Training Program are eligible for Washington State Medical Assistant-Phlebotomy licensure (required) and will receive a certificate of completion, which qualifies the graduate to take the optional American Society for Clinical Pathology (ASCP) National Board of Certification exam (BOC).
-Some states may require additional licensure.
+Graduates from the Phlebotomy Training Program receive a certificate of completion, which qualifies them for the optional American Society for Clinical Pathology (ASCP) National Board of Certification exam (BOC).

 Guaranteed Providence Work Placement: